xbmc/repo-scripts/script.xbmcbackup/README.txt

 In the addon settings you can define a remote path for the destination of your xbmc files.
 Each backup will create a folder named in a YYYYMMDDHHmm format so you can create multiple backups.
 You can keep a set number of backups by setting the integer value of the Backups to Keep setting greater than 0.

+If you choose to compress your backups there are a few things you need to be aware of.
+Compressing takes place on the server you are trying to backup and then only the archive is copied to the remote backup location.
+This means you must have sufficient space available to allow for creating the archive.
+When restoring a zipped archive the process is the same.
+It is first copied to your local storage, extracted, and the contents put to their correct locations.
+The archive is then deleted.
+Zipped and non-zipped backups can be mixed in the same archive folder.

 On the Backup Selection page you can select which items from your user profile folder will be sent to the backup location.
 By default all are turned on except the Addon Data directory.

 You can also define non-XBMC directories on your device.
 See "Custom Directories" for more information on how these are handled.

+Restores:

+During the restore process there are a few checks and post-run procedures to know about.

+The first is a version check.
+If you are restoring to a different version of XBMC than the one used to create the backup archive you'll get a warning.
+In most cases it is OK to proceed, just know that some specific items like addons and database files may not work correctly.

+The next check is for an advancedsettings.xml file.
+If you've created this file and it exists in your restore archive you'll be asked to reboot XBMC.
+This is so that the file can be loaded and used for any special settings, mainly path substitutions, you may have had that would affect the rest of the restore.
+XBMC Backup will prompt you to continue the restore process when you reboot the program.

+The last bit of post-processing is done after all the backup files have been restored.
+If you have restored your configuration files the addon will attempt to restore any system specific settings that it can from the guisettings.xml file.
+This is done by comparing the restored file with settings via the JSONPRC Settings.SetSettingValue method.
+Only system specific settings can be restored so you will get any custom views or skin specific settings back.
+See the FAQ for how to restore these.

 Scheduling: